 Stress is a part of life, but too much of it can take a toll on our physical and mental health – including our brain health.

 While we can't always control the sources of stress in our lives, we can practice managing our response to it.
 Here are tips to help you do just that:

 - Engage in physical activity, like exercise or dancing, to reduce stress and support mood.

 - Carve out time for activities you enjoy to help you relax and recharge.

 - Connect with others!
 Spending time with friends and loved ones can reduce stress and boost feelings of well-being.

-- Seek help from a mental health professional if you're struggling with chronic stress or anxiety.
+- Seek help from a mental health professional if you're struggling with chronic stress.

 Humans are social creatures, and our brains thrive on social connections.
-Studies have shown that social engagement can reduce the risk of cognitive decline, improve memory and cognitive function, and even protect against depression and anxiety.
+Studies have shown that social engagement can reduce the risk of cognitive decline and support memory and cognitive function.

 How can you stay socially engaged and support your brain health?